Dr. Shahbazian Is A Board Certified Pain Management Doctor

 Each care plan is built around a thorough clinical evaluation, imaging review when necessary, and shared decision-making focused on improving function and quality of life.
+Our goal is to help patients reduce chronic pain, improve mobility, and return to meaningful daily activities through individualized, physician-directed care that may include interventional procedures, regenerative therapies, and medications when clinically appropriate.

 Treatment recommendations are individualized based on examination findings and diagnostic results.